avesst/ansible-doc.nvim/README.md

 ### Usage

 > [!NOTE]
-> On first load, the plugins uses `ansible-doc -l` to build a cache of all the installed modules on your system, which it then uses to search for modules.
-If you subsequently install/uninstall any modules, you need to run `:AnsibleDoc rebuild` to rebuild the cache.
+> On first load, the plugins uses `ansible-doc -l` to build a cache of all the installed plugins on your system, which it then uses to search for plugins.
+If you subsequently install/uninstall any plugins, you need to run `:AnsibleDoc rebuild` to rebuild the cache.

 #### Commands
 - `:AnsibleDoc search`

-    Brings up a Telescope window to search all installed modules.
+    Brings up a Telescope window to search all installed plugins.
 Pressing `<CR>` opens documentation.

 - `:AnsibleDoc search_cursor`